ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Invitae RCV000467727 SCV000549967 uncertain significance Fanconi anemia 2021-09-15 criteria provided, single submitter clinical testing This sequence change replaces asparagine with serine at codon 170 of the FANCC protein (p.Asn170Ser).
-The asparagine residue is highly conserved and there is a small physicochemical difference between asparagine and serine.
-This variant is present in population databases (rs749322338, ExAC 0.002%).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000467727 SCV000549967 uncertain significance Fanconi anemia 2025-01-29 criteria provided, single submitter clinical testing This sequence change replaces asparagine, which is neutral and polar, with serine, which is neutral and polar, at codon 170 of the FANCC protein (p.Asn170Ser).
+This variant is present in population databases (rs749322338, gnomAD 0.0009%).
 This variant has not been reported in the literature in individuals affected with FANCC-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 409660).
-Algorithms developed to predict the effect of missense changes on protein structure and function output the following: SIFT: "Tolerated"; PolyPhen-2: "Benign"; Align-GVGD: "Class C0".
-The serine amino acid residue is found in multiple mammalian species, which suggests that this missense change does not adversely affect protein function.
-Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may create or strengthen a splice site.
+Invitae Evidence Modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) indicates that this missense variant is not expected to disrupt FANCC protein function with a negative predictive value of 80%.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

-GeneDx RCV001560667 SCV001783124 uncertain significance not provided 2019-10-30 criteria provided, single submitter clinical testing Not observed at a significant frequency in large population cohorts (Lek 2016); In silico analysis, which includes protein predictors and evolutionary conservation, supports that this variant does not alter protein structure/function; Has not been previously published as pathogenic or benign to our knowledge; This variant is associated with the following publications: (PMID: 15695377)
+GeneDx RCV001560667 SCV001783124 uncertain significance not provided 2024-02-28 criteria provided, single submitter clinical testing Not observed at significant frequency in large population cohorts (gnomAD); In silico analysis supports that this missense variant does not alter protein structure/function; Has not been previously published as pathogenic or benign to our knowledge; This variant is associated with the following publications: (PMID: 15695377)

 Genome-Nilou Lab RCV001276457 SCV001786855 uncertain significance Fanconi anemia complementation group C 2021-07-14 criteria provided, single submitter clinical testing